The following issues are currently being discussed and worked on by the committee:

 The very active Trafford Cycling Forum continues to have concerns about the Moss Lane cycle way which has already had one fatality and the lack of cycling provision in the town centre.

 Altrincham Neighbourhood Plan Design group have met with Senior Planners at TMBC.
 Updates were given on The Graftons refurbishment.
 It was hoped that the walk through from George Street to Railway Street would be reinstated.
-The Moss Lane cycle way public realm was also discussed together with the Rackams site, which would be an ideal site for an hotel.
+The Moss Lane cycle way public realm was also discussed together with the Rackams site.

 Electric Vehicle Charging Points